vinceskahan/v5wiki/weather365.md

 The extension is available at:
 ```
-* Update 2020-06-20 - new version 1.3.8 (fixing some problems - minimize log-files)
+* Update 2020-08-20 - new version 3.0 (fixing some problems - minimize log-files)
-* and should work with Python3 ..
+* and will work with Python3 now - sorry for the delay in the last weeks
 https://stations.weather365.net/wxupdates/EXTENSION/
 ```